vijithassar/lit/README.md

 [Literate programming](https://en.wikipedia.org/wiki/Literate_programming) is the increasingly sensible idea popularized by Donald Knuth that source code should be written and/or richly annotated for clarity to human readers instead of mercilessly optimized for computing efficiency.
 This script is a tiny text preprocessor based on [bash](https://www.gnu.org/software/bash/) and [awk](https://en.wikipedia.org/wiki/AWK) which allows you to write all your source code in [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) with beautiful rich annotations (links! pictures! whatever!) and then quickly send the content of the Markdown code blocks into parallel code-only files.
 For a quick illustration, compare the [annotated source](hello-world.js.md) of the included hello-world script to its [compiled output](hello-world.js).

-# Advantages #

-- This script will work with any language.
-- If you write your code this way, your software documentation will be great.
-- Unlike most other literate programming tools, this script is transparently backwards compatible with non-literate code.
-To start literate programming with any file in a project, copy the original file, append the .md extension, add backticks at the top and bottom of the file, and then you're ready to start working in Markdown.
-Compiled changes will overwrite the original file and thus will be properly tracked by version control systems like Git.
-- More complex literate programming tools introduce the possibility of control flow using language instead of code, which means the program cannot function without the compiler.
-This script has linear output, which means you can also brute-force compile it simply by manually deleting the Markdown.
-In the unlikely event that you both decide literate programming isn't for you *and* can no longer access this script, you can still quickly extract all your code with a little elbow grease.

-# Disadvantages #

-- This will probably [break function folding](https://github.com/atom/atom/issues/8879) in your code editor of choice.
-- Line numbers in the source will differ from line numbers reported by debuggers.
-Source maps would solve this problem for JavaScript and CSS, but haven't yet been implemented because unfortunately equivalents don't exist for all the other languages you might write.

 # Installation?!? #

 Feel free to clone this repository, but you can also just [download the script](lit.sh).
 It is self contained and there are no dependencies beyond bash and awk, which you almost certainly already have.